Sharp Bounds in the Latent Index Selection Model: Empirical Application

-Third, the bounds under the rank similarity assumptions provide new suggestive evidence of misspecification.
-As evidenced in \autoref{fig:ubounds}, the $\mte$ function obtained under the linearity assumption for total charges is too dispersed to have been generated by a (conditionally) rank similar data-generating process among compliers.
+At the same time, the aim of the preceding comparison is not to argue that rank similarity is necessarily a better assumption than outcome monotonicity or linearity in the OHIE context, but rather to highlight the third contribution: the framework and its incorporation of distribution information allows the researcher to compare the content of various mean and distribution assumptions and assess their joint consistency.
+As an additional such example, in \autoref{fig:ubounds}, the $\mte$ function obtained under the linearity assumption for total charges is too dispersed to have been generated by a (conditionally) rank similar data-generating process among compliers.
 Thus again, the linearity and rank similarity assumptions do not appear jointly consistent.
-More generally, this shows how distribution information alone could reject functional-form assumptions that point-identify functional parameters of interest, as in \autoref{thm:linear-specification}.
+More generally, this shows how distribution information alone could in theory reject functional-form assumptions that point-identify functional parameters of interest, as in \autoref{thm:linear-specification}.
 Additionally, the uniform bounds in \autoref{fig:ubounds} provide a specification test of unconditional rank similarity, as formalized in \autoref{thm:cond-rs}.
 In this case, the visible difference in unconditional and conditional rank similar bounds for the number of ER visits provides some suggestive evidence against unconditional rank similarity for that outcome; however, such evidence is nonexistent for the binary visit outcome and seemingly more limited for the ER total charge outcome.
 The statistical formalization of these observations is left to future work.

 Finally, the preceding insights --- as well as the features of data required for sharply bounding all weighted treatment effects $\te (w)$ across the different auxiliary assumptions --- are compactly summarized in the uniform bounds of \autoref{fig:ubounds}.
 Thus the proposed methods provide an overarching framework for the partial identification of treatment effects in the latent index selection model.